Internet / Cyber Crime

 The penalties for cyber crime convictions can be severe, and include lengthy prison sentences and steep fines.
 It can be easy for individuals who are innocent to get caught up in computer crime task force investigations and become the targets of criminal charges.

 Internet and cyber crimes in New York can include a wide variety of criminal offenses, including:

-Queens, NY Cyber Crime Defense Attorney
+Queens Cyber Crime Defense Lawyer

 Contact the Law Office of Rochelle S. Berliner if you have been charged with an internet or cyber crime in Queens or New York City.
 Rochelle S. Berliner is dedicated to fighting the charges against you, and will make every effort to help you avoid the most serious repercussions and consequences.
 Call 718-261-5600 for a consultation about your alleged internet or cyber crime.